 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
 College Factual’s Missouri Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-Washington University in St Louis tops our Missouri list of the Best Colleges For Returning Adults.
-WUSTL charges tuition and fees of $48,093.
-The college has an acceptance rate of 17.1%.
-The average 2016 SAT score for those admitted is 1,530.
-The average salary for recent graduates is $82,000.
+Park University tops our Missouri list of the Best Colleges For Returning Adults.
+Park University charges tuition and fees of $12,130.
+The college has an acceptance rate of 40.4%.
+The average salary for recent graduates is $64,000.

 |Rank||University/College||Location||Tuition & Fees|